 For those living in the likely pathways of wildfires, the looming threat is both a nuisance and a serious concern.
 Facing the ubiquitous possibility of fires can provoke a great deal of anxiety in any homeowner.
-Recently, news of a raging fire near the southern border of San Diego county that consumed 16 buildings has kept the fear fresh for those living there and in other danger zones like Escondido and Santee.
+Recently, news of a raging fire near the southern border of San Diego County that consumed 16 buildings has kept the fear fresh for those living there and in other danger zones like Escondido and Santee.
 The looming threat of a wildfire arriving at your doorstep is more than enough reason for a homeowner to seek a safer environment.
-As warmer weather and increased danger approaches, the time might be right for a quick sale to get you out of the areas most at risk.
+As warmer weather and increased danger approach, the time might be right for a quick sale to get you out of the areas most at risk.

 Wildfires are More Than Flames

 There’s an optimistic mindset among some San Diego residents in the danger zone who feel that the likelihood of a wildfire actually taking over their home is relatively small.
 However, the threat is still real, and a practical mindset can be helpful.
-The reality is that the indirect impacts of every fire can inconvenience several thousand more homeowners than will actually lose their home to fire.
+The reality is that the indirect impacts of every fire can inconvenience several thousand more homeowners than will actually lose their homes to fire.

-- Power outages.
 Wildfires, as they scorch the trees and vegetation in their paths, often come upon power lines and the poles that uphold them.
 Additionally, power companies, wary of starting fires, often shut off their grids during high winds and dangerous conditions conducive to wildfires in an effort to stop them from starting.
 While necessary, it’s a definite inconvenience for the thousands of homes impacted by the outages.

-- Loss.
 While a less likely outcome, it shouldn’t be overlooked.
 Fires pose a serious, existential threat to one’s home and self.
 Wildfires have been known to take lives and physical structures, in spite of the precautions families and communities take to offset the likelihood of the event.

 No Sign of Ceasing

-- Dead trees.
 A recent, startling report released this year found that 66 million trees stand dead in SoCal forests.
 Dead and dying oaks, sycamores, and willows create fire hazards, and the risks are only increasing year after year as the number of dead trees rises exponentially.

 The Financial Impact of Wildfires